The Jolly Roger (Once Upon a Time): In Storybrooke

-Meanwhile, Mary Margaret and David talk about how to be more fun and cool around Henry, and David later proceeds to teach Henry how to drive in his truck, as Henry almost causes an accident as he almost hits a car and hits a mailbox.
+Meanwhile, Mary Margaret and David talk about how to be more fun and cool around Henry than Hook, and David later proceeds to teach Henry how to drive in his truck, as Henry almost causes an accident as he almost hits a car and hits a mailbox.

 Ariel and Hook pay a visit to Gold's shop and talk to Belle, where Hook finds his spyglass and notices an Ursula clasp that belonged to Eric.
 After a hopeful Ariel hugs Hook, Belle then pours a locator spell onto Eric's cloak, which will help bring them closer to Eric.
 At the docks, the two follow Eric's cloak as it floats through the air to the water, only to disappear under the surface, which disappoints Ariel, who starts to cry as she mourns her loss, and Hook tells her he's sorry.
 Ariel thanks Hook for helping find Eric's cloak, saying that she wishes she knew how it ended and that Hook has a true heart, adding that she will always be grateful to him.
 But as Hook runs up to Ariel he reveals to her they met in the missing year and explains what happened to Eric, saying that he was too ashamed to tell her before, he apologizes.
 Ariel calls Hook a coward and a monster because he traded a man's life for his ship.
 Then, when Hook begs for redemption, Ariel makes Hook swear that he still believes in love, and that he still loves the woman who broke his heart.
 Unfortunately, after admitting to his confession by swearing on Emma Swan's name, Ariel blows green powder onto Hook's lips and then transforms into Zelena, who had used her disguise as Ariel, because she knew that Hook's guilt from the day he chose the Jolly Roger over Eric would continue to haunt him.
 Zelena also cursed his kiss, meaning the next time he kisses Emma, her magic will disappear, leaving her powerless to stop Zelena.
 Since Hook realizes Zelena is unable to kill Emma, Zelena warns him that unless he kisses Emma to have her magic removed, she'll continue to threaten Emma's family and friends, by using Rumplestiltskin's dagger to kill them.
-Later that evening, Hook visits the loft, where he lies and tells Emma and Regina that Ariel had left to find Eric.
+Later that evening, Hook visits the loft to check on the Charmings and Henry, only to find just Emma and Regina.
+He then lies and tells Emma and Regina that Ariel had left to find Eric.
 Using a "magic mirror" spell, Emma watches the real Ariel and Eric embracing on a beach, happy and safe.
 As David, Mary Margaret and Henry return to the loft, Henry tells the others that he had a lot of fun with the couple.
-As Hook leaves, Emma tells him that even if he won't tell her what happened in the past year she's tired of living in the past.
+As Hook leaves, Emma tells him that even if he won't tell her what happened in the past year, she's tired of living in the past.